carpentries-lab/metagenomics-analysis/_episodes/07-Diversity-tackled-with-R.md

 ~~~
 {: .output}

-Files `.kraken` and `kraken.report`are the output of the Kraken program, we can see a few lines of the file `.kraken`
+Files `.kraken` and `.report`are the output of the Kraken program, we can see a few lines of the file `.kraken`
 using the command `head`.
 ~~~
 $ head JP4D.kraken